tehryanx/tehryanx.github.io/_posts/2026-03-15-Model-Fingerprinting-With-Whorl.markdown

 **How it works:**

-1. **Training:** I ask each model to generate 100 passwords.
-For each model, I count how often each character (or pair, or triple of characters) appears.
-This gives us a statistical "fingerprint."
+1. **Training:** I asked each model to generate 100 passwords.
+For each model, I counted how often each character (or pair, or triple of characters) appeared.
+This gave me a statistical "fingerprint."
-2. **Classification:** Given an unknown password, I ask: "If model X were generating characters according to its known preferences, how likely is it to produce this exact password?"
-I compute that probability for every model and rank them.
-The model that finds the password most "natural" is our best guess.
+2. **Classification:** Given an unknown password, I asked: "If model X were generating characters according to its known preferences, how likely is it to produce this exact password?"
+I computed that probability for every model and ranked them.
+The model that found the password most "natural" is our best guess.
 3. **Scoring:** The probability is computed as a product of character-level predictions.
-For each character in the password, I ask "given what came before, how likely is this to come next?" and multiply all those probabilities together.
-(In practice I add the log-probabilities to avoid underflow.)
+For each character in the password, I asked "given what came before, how likely is this to come next?" and multiplied all those probabilities together.
+(In practice we add the log-probabilities to avoid underflow.)

 **The modes** differ in how much context they use when predicting each character: